Nightmare Wave in Eating Disorder Recovery

 - Category: Dreams

-Over the years in my psychotherapy practice with women recovering from eating disorders, I've seen many women who are unaware of the massive change about to disrupt their lives report versions of an overwhelming wave of water dream.
-They consider this dream a nightmare. *pix
+Women recovering from eating disorders can be unaware of the massive change about to disrupt their lives.
+Many report versions of an overwhelming wave of water dream.
+They consider this dream a nightmare.

 One version is this: